 Use vegetative/treed areas to create buffers, where required, between land uses.

-Promote residential street patterns which :
+Promote residential street patterns which promote a sense of neighbourhood and provides for pedestrian accessibility and ease of pedestrian travel within and beyond the neighbourhood.

 promote a sense of neighbourhood; and